intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 **Note:** The command shown above is automatically invoked when build process finishes with success.

-It is also a possibility to clean a temporary data if any error during build process occurs.
-Invoke:
-`make k8s-installer-clean`

-**Note:** Command mentioned above is automatically invoked when build process finishes with success.

 ## Output of the Build

 A successful build produces a compressed tarball.
 The tarball's name appears as follows: `nauta-{version}-{build-id}.tar.gz` (for example: `nauta-1.0.0-190110100005.tar.gz`).
 It can be found in the `tools/.workspace` directory.